mhmgad/AIDArabic/README.md

 * [MilneWiten]: D. Milne and I. H. Witten, “An Effective, Low-Cost Measure of Semantic Relatedness Obtained from Wikipedia Links,” Proceedings of the AAAI 2008 Workshop on Wikipedia and Artificial Intelligence (WIKIAI 2008), Chicago, IL, 2008.
 * [KORE]: J. Hoffart, S. Seufert, D. B. Nguyen, M. Theobald, and G. Weikum, “KORE: Keyphrase Overlap Relatedness for Entity Disambiguation,” Proceedings of the 21st ACM International Conference on Information and Knowledge Management, CIKM 2012, Hawaii, USA, 2012, pp. 545–554.

-## References AIDArabic
+## AIDArabic References
-* [AIDArabic]:  M. A. Yosef, M. Spaniol and G. Weikum, "A Named-Entity Disambiguation Framework for Arabic Text," In 8th Workshop on Exploiting Semantic Annotations in Information Retrieval, CIKM 2015, ACM 2015.
+* [AIDArabic]:  M. A. Yosef, M. Spaniol and G. Weikum, "A Named-Entity Disambiguation Framework for Arabic Text," In The EMNLP 2014 Workshop on Arabic Natural Language Processing (pp. 187-195).
+Stroudsburg, ACL 2014.
 * [AIDAplus]: M. H. Gad-Elrab, M. A. Yosef and G. Weikum, "Named Entity Disambiguation for Resource-Poor Languages," In 8th Workshop on Exploiting Semantic Annotations in Information Retrieval, CIKM 2015, ACM 2015.
 * [EDRAK]: M. H. Gad-Elrab, M. A. Yosef and G. Weikum, "EDRAK: Entity-Centric Data Resource for Arabic Knowledge," In 2nd Workshop on Arabic NLP, ACL 2015.